termMed/relationship-id-reconciliation/README.md

 3. Match with: sourceId, typeId, destinationId, groupId
 4. Match with: sourceId, typeId, destinationId

-Each time a relationship matches, the id is assigned from the previous release and both reltionships are removed from the candidate sets for the next iterations.
+Each time a relationship matches, the id is assigned from the previous release and both relationships are removed from the candidate sets for the next iterations.

 The runner executes these 4 steps for different sets and resolves remaining relationships, first for current active vs previous active and then for current active vs previous inactive.

 #### 3. Id Assignment
 In this third stage all relationshps that were not matched get new ids from the Ids Assignment Service.
+The UUID in this step is a random UUID, to avoid any colision with other ids assigned in the past or the future.

 #### 4. Consolidation
 In this fourth stage the process creates Delta and Snapshot files based on the Ids Reconciliation results.